MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/administration/convert-value-error-disabling-enable-forwarding-option.md

 ---
 title: Can't disable the Enable Forwarding option
-description: Provides a workaround for a problem that occurs when you clear the Enable Forwarding check box in the Exchange Admin Center to disable mail forwarding for an Office 365 user's mailbox.
+description: Provides a workaround for a problem that occurs when you clear the Enable Forwarding check box in the Exchange Admin Center to disable mail forwarding for a Microsoft 365 user's mailbox.
 author: simonxjx
 ms.author: v-six
 manager: dcscontentpm